amadeuio/fruits-store/README.md

   <a href="https://amadeuio.github.io/fruits-store">👉 Demo</a>
 </h2>

+## About

+The app features the standard e-commerce store features and uses fruits as example products (with fruit emojis).
+Users can easily browse, search, view detailed product info, add products to bag or favorites, and visit the bag to simulate a mock checkout process.
+The app focuses on simplicity and user-friendliness.

 ## Features

-**Friendly UI**

-- Simple and intuitive UI
+- Home, Store, Bag and Product pages
+- Filter fruits by categories or search (see [Fruit Filtering](#fruit-filtering))
+- Add to bag or favorites
+- Hover on bag for a preview of its contents
-- Smooth animations and feedback
+- Feedback, minimalistic design and smooth animations
 - Performant: mainly animates opacity and transform, minimizing browser repaints
+- Home page carousel previewing featured items
 - Responsive
-- Minimalistic design, inspired by Nike and Apple
-- Fruit emojis are awesome

-**Store Features**

-- Filter fruits by categories (see [Fruit Filtering](#fruit-filtering))
-- Add fruits to bag or favorites
-- Hover on bag for a preview of its contents

-**Pages**

-- Home, Store, Bag and Product pages
-- Home page has a carousel previewing featured items

-**Customization**

 - Products and filters in the store are data-based, allowing for customization with minimal code changes

 ## Fruit Filtering

-Filters are used to narrow down the fruits on screen.
+Filters narrow down the displayed fruits.

 - Filter the fruits by colors, family, vitamins, favorites or a search query
 - Multiple filters can be combined
+- Active filter tags
 - Results update in real-time

 #### Search Query